RobinHYuan/ELEC291-LAB6/README.md

 1. DHT11 senor is used to provide humidity and temperature readings
 2. LCD will refresh the readings every minute
-3. Push-Button allows the users to cylce through the readings, which are current temperature/humidity, thier historical maximum and minimum values respectively
+3. Mutiple readings are proivided, which are current temperature/humidity, thier historical maximum and minimum values respectively
+4. Push-Button allows the users to cylce through the readings
-4. Calibratable LM355 sesnor is used to ensure accurate temperature readings
+5. Calibratable LM355 sesnor is used to ensure accurate temperature readings
-5. Auto-backlighting circuit is used so that users can read the temperature and humidity with ease in a dark environment
+6. Auto-backlighting circuit is used so that users can read the temperature and humidity with ease in a dark environment
-6. A dedicate program flasher is made to ensure we can utlize as many pins as possible
+7. A dedicate program flasher is made to ensure we can utlize as many pins as possible
-7. Improved algorithm that combines both sensors' readings provides better results
+8. Improved algorithm that combines both sensors' readings provides better results
-8. PIC32MX170F256B is used providing high comuting spped.
+9. PIC32MX170F256B is used providing high comuting spped.
-9. Labeled axis for the stip chart
+10. Labeled axis for the stip chart
-10. Portable Design; the system does not require any USB connection to operate.
+11. Portable Design; the system does not require any USB connection to operate.
 Instead, we can use a 9v battery to power the system.

 ### This lab is sponsored by Matou Sakura